manlius/muxViz/TROUBLESHOOTING.md

 Restart R and try again to install the dev version of igraph.

-### Possible errors when using Correlation

-It seems that the new versions of Octave (above 4.0) deprecated the function "cor", using "corr" instead.
-Users that install new versions of Octave, can manually change the occurrences of "cor(" with "corr(" in the file muxOctaveLib.m to solve the issue.

-### Possible errors when using other measures

-It seems that some old version of Octave handle some syntax in a different way.
-Users with Mac OS X 10.6.8 (Snow Leopard) and Octave 3.2.3 reported possible errors from function loadNetworkFromFile in muxOctaveLib.m
-Here there is the patch.
-Substitute

-	A = spconvert(A);
-	A(size(A,1) + 1:N, size(A,2) + 1:N) = 0;

-with

-	A = spconvert(A);
-	startRow = size(A,1) + 1
-	startCol = size(A,2) + 1
-	if (startRow > N)
-    	startRow = N
-	endif
-	if (startCol > N)
-   		startCol = N
-	endif
-	A(startRow:N,startCol:N) = 0;

-Thanks Giuseppe Mangioni!

 ### Install muxViz with R 3.3 or higher